 From time to time, eligible participants may receive grants under programs of the IIA.
 Grants received are generally repaid through a mandatory royalty based on revenues from the sale of products (and ancillary services) incorporating know-how developed, in whole or in part, with the grants.
-This governmental support is conditioned upon the participant's ability to comply with certain applicable requirements and conditions specified in the IIA's program and with the provisions of the R&D Law.
+This governmental support is conditioned upon the participant's ability to comply with certain applicable requirements and conditions specified in the IIA's programs and the R&D Law.